systemdemo/workshop/workshop/SERVICES/systemd-analyze-nginx.md

 udisks2.service                           9.6 UNSAFE    😨
 user@1000.service                         9.4 UNSAFE    😨
 vboxadd-service.service                   9.6 UNSAFE    😨
 ```

-The service we care about its nginx.service that has a score of 9.2.
+The service we care about its nginx.service that has an exposure score of 9.2.

-## Get nginx.service deatils
+## Get nginx.service Details

 ```
 [root@eth50-1 ~]# systemd-analyze security nginx
 ...
 [root@eth50-1 ~]# systemd-analyze security nginx
   NAME                                                        DESCRIPTION                                                             EXPOSURE
 ...
 ✗ User=/DynamicUser=                                          Service runs as root user                                                    0.4
 ...
 → Overall exposure level for nginx.service: 9.2 UNSAFE 😨

 ```

-that will display all the bits that are consider insecure.
+that will display all the bits that are considered insecure.

-## Before we start
+## Before We Start

-Let's do a ridiculous amount of security, but first… let’s start nginx, to see that it fails to start by a technicality.
+Let's do a ridiculous amount of locking down, but first... let’s start nginx, to see that it fails to start by a technicality.

 ```
 [root@eth50-1 ~]# systemctl start nginx
 Job for nginx.service failed because the control process exited with error code.
 See "systemctl status nginx.service" and "journalctl -xeu nginx.service" for details.
 ```

 Running `journalctl -xeu nginx.service` shows

 ```
 Feb 20 20:00:11 eth50-1.rsw1ah.30.frc4.tfbnw.net nginx[4778]: 2023/02/20 20:00:11 [emerg] 4778#4778: open() "/var/log/nginx/error.log" failed (2: No such file or directory)
 ```

-Well boo-freaking-hoo, in reality we shouldn't need log files, we could just send information to the journal, but in reality, nginx has the path `/var/log/nginx/error.log` semi hardcoded (it could be changed using the -e option at nginx start, but it has to be a file), even before reading its config file it needs to have an error log, so let’s do 2 things.
+Well boo-freaking-hoo, in reality we shouldn't need log files, we could just send information to the journal.
+But in reality, nginx has the path `/var/log/nginx/error.log` semi-hardcoded (it could be changed using the -e option at nginx start, but it has to be a file), even before reading its config file it needs to have an error log, so let’s do 2 things.

 1. Let’s change all logging within nginx to be pointing to the journal.
 2. Lets have systemd create the nginx directory for us.

-First backup the original config with
+First backup the original config with:

 ```
 [~] cp /etc/nginx/nginx.conf{,.bkp}